 The instructions say to use string to make sure both sides are the same length.
 I don't need to, Illustrator can tell me if the two line segments are the same length or not!

 THEN Illustrator can print the pattern tiled onto multiple sheets.
-Here's how my skirt shape would print on 16 sheets of 8.5 x 11 paper:
+Here's how my skirt shape prints, on 16 sheets of 8.5 x 11 paper:

-I thought I could number the edges or something to match them up, but it's not necessary.
-It's a very easy jigsaw puzzle.
-Anyway I gave the lines different stroke styles which makes it even easier to match them up.
+I thought I could number the edges or something to match them up, but it's not even necessary.
+It's a very easy jigsaw puzzle that can't be put together incorrectly.
+Anyway the lines have different stroke styles which makes it even easier to match them up.

 This is SO FUN.
 My delight level is right off the chart.
 Somebody mentioned going to Chuck E Cheese for a birthday party?
 That doesn't sound fun to me.
 This is fun.